 Henry struggled with academics throughout his childhood, dealing with what would today be identified as dyslexia.
 So, whilst millions of teenage Happy Days fans watched in envy as he sat astride his gleaming Harley-Davidson and, with just one wink, had girls flocking around him, the reality was completely different.
 Henry couldn't actually ride the bike because his co-ordination was so poor — one symptom of dyslexia — a condition that crippled him since childhood and remained undiagnosed until he was 35.
 Instead, the Harley was mounted on a piece of wood on wheels and pulled along for action scenes.

 He won two consecutive Golden Globe Awards for Best Actor in a Comedy Series (1976 and 1977), and three Emmy nominations in the same category.
-He was honored with a “star” on the Hollywood Walk of Fame and the leather jacket the character wore has hung in The Smithsonian since 1980.
-“Fonzie's” lunch box was recently added to the exhibit.
+He was honoured with a “star” on the Hollywood Walk of Fame and the leather jacket the character wore has hung in The Smithsonian since 1980.
+‘Fonzie's’ lunch box was recently added to the exhibit.

-In 2012, Henry Winkler was appointed as a honorary OBE by HM The Queen for his services to children with special education needs and work on dyslexia in the UK.
+In 2012, Henry Winkler was awarded an honorary OBE by HM The Queen for his services to children with special education needs and work on dyslexia in the UK.
 Henry was honoured in July 2010 by the World Association of Newspapers and News Publishers for his work with the British government on the “My Way!”
 Campaign – an educational initiative focused on raising awareness for children with learning challenges throughout the United Kingdom.

-He travels from Los Angeles where he lives with his wife Stacey and two dogs.
-They have three children and two grandchildren.
+He travels from Los Angeles where he lives with his wife and two dogs.